 See our Ratings Methodology.

-To help you on the road to a reliable and cost-effective hot water system, Canstar Blue has produced this guide.
-In it we review the different types of systems available in Australia, compare ongoing running costs, and find out which brands are rated highest on factors such as effectiveness, reliability, value for money and overall customer satisfaction.
+To help you on the road to a reliable and cost-effective water system, Canstar Blue has produced this guide.
+In it, we review the types of hot water systems available in Australia, compare ongoing running costs, and find out which brands are rated best on factors like effectiveness, reliability, ease of use, and value for money.

 Electric storage hot water systems heat water using an electric-powered element which sits at the base of the water tank.
 Continuous systems work in a similar way, but instead the element is coiled around the pipes to rapidly heat the water inside.